santagaz/forcer/README.md

     $ gem install forcer

 ## Usage
 Currently the app is tested and being used only on Mac OS.
-Sorry Linux/Windows users!
-But I will do my best to make forcer available for first Linux and then Windows.
-Linux is first because it is easier.
+I will do my best to make forcer available for Linux and Windows.

-call help to list all available operations for forcer:
+Call help to list all available operations for forcer:

     $: forcer help
     deploy ...
     list ...
     ...

-to list options and flags available for each command call help for each operation separately:
+To list options and flags available for each command call help for each operation separately:

     $: forcer deploy help
     --dest ...